github/maintainermonth/content/events/osparty_israel.md

 Open-source parties are part of our OS community tradition.

-Everyone comes up and introduces themselves in the context of open-source.
+Everyone joins our Discord video meeting and introduces themselves in the context of open-source.

 Working together to figure out how each one can proceed and how to make connections with each participant.